Therapy for Anxiety— Sacramento, San Francisco, Bay Area, Austin

 Becoming more aware of your triggers and preparing to cope with them in advance.

-Developing skills in relaxing and contentment.
+Developing skills for relaxation and contentment.

-Cultivating confidence and worth.
+Cultivating confidence and self-worth.

 Reducing stress.